The Diplomat (American TV series)

 The Diplomat is an American political thriller television series created by Debora Cahn.
-It stars Keri Russell as a veteran U.S. diplomat who is unexpectedly appointed as the ambassador to the United Kingdom amid an emerging international crisis.
+First airing in 2023, it stars Keri Russell as a veteran US diplomat who is unexpectedly appointed as the ambassador to the United Kingdom amid an emerging international crisis.

 The series premiered on Netflix on April 20, 2023.
-In October 2024, the series was renewed for a third season, which premiered on October 16, 2025.
-In May 2025, the series was renewed for a fourth season.
+In May 2023, it was renewed for a second season, in which it premiered on October 31, 2024.
+In October 2024, the series was renewed for a third season, in which it premiered on October 16, 2025.
+In May 2025, ahead of the third season's premiere, the series was renewed for a fourth season.
+It will premiere on October 15, 2026.

-The Diplomat received critical acclaim for its writing, pacing, and performances, particularly that of Russell and Janney.
-At the 77th Primetime Emmy Awards, the series was nominated for Outstanding Drama Series.
-For Russell's role, she was nominated for two Primetime Emmy Awards, two Screen Actors Guild Awards, and two Golden Globe Awards.
+The Diplomat has received critical acclaim for its writing, pacing, and performances, particularly those of Keri Russell, Rufus Sewell and (beginning in season 2) Allison Janney.
+The series has been nominated for ten Primetime Emmy Awards, including twice for Outstanding Drama Series.
+Russell has won an Actor Award and has been nominated for three Primetime Emmy Awards and three Golden Globe Awards, while Janney has won a Primetime Emmy Award.

 The show has been praised for its nuanced portrayal of foreign policy and the often invisible work of diplomacy, as well as its character-driven storytelling that blends political intrigue with personal drama.